Mouse Trap (board game): Revised versions

-In 1975, the board game surrounding the trap was redesigned by Sid Sackson, adding the cheese pieces and allowing the player to maneuver opponents onto the trap space.
+In 1975, the board game surrounding the trap was redesigned by Sid Sackson, adding the cheese pizza pieces and allowing the player to maneuver opponents onto the trap space.
 Players collect cheese-shaped tokens during the game, and if the trap space is vacant when they land on the "turn crank" space, the tokens can be redeemed for a die roll to move an opponent.

 A modified version was released in the United Kingdom in 2004, featuring three mousetraps (with a specialized trigger working at random) and a completely different board and plastic components.
 Among the changed trap components in this version is the inclusion of a model toilet (which serves as the random trigger) instead of a model bathtub.

 A version of the game featuring characters from the Elefun and Friends universe was introduced in 2014.
-Among the changes in this version, the trap is built before the start of the game, a spin wheel is used instead of dice, and the cheese pieces and their relevant rules are not included.
+Among the changes in this version, the trap is built before the start of the game, a spin wheel is used instead of dice, and the cheese pizza pieces and their relevant rules are not included.
+Also, there are three mice named Sneakers, Nacho and Pepper.

 Also in the 2010s, Hasbro introduced Classic Mousetrap with several major changes from the previous versions.
-The object in this game is to collect six cheese pieces.
-Instead of being eliminated from the game when caught by the trap, a player only forfeits a cheese piece to the opponent.
+The object in this game is to collect six cheese pizza pieces.
+Instead of being eliminated from the game when caught by the trap, a player only forfeits cheese pizza pieces to the opponent.
 The trap machine was modified, such as with the elimination of crank gears in favor of launching the trap by directly pulling the lever with the plastic stop sign.